 Checking that an insurance company or underwriter is properly regulated and monitored can help to ensure that the policy you are being sold is safe, secure and has been sold with your needs in mind.

 Insurance companies are required to adhere to a number of important rules and regulations which apply to a wide range of areas.
 These can range from marketing and advertising their policies through to ensuring that their company is ran to a set of high standards and with the fair treatment of customers at the core of their operations.
-Companies that are operated and regulated outside of the UK may not have the same high standards that companies operated and regulated within the UK are required to have.

 Who should my insurance company be regulated by?